python-ellar/ellar/docs/overview/exception_handling.md

         )
 ```

-Once we register `OverrideAPIExceptionHandler` exception handler, it will become the default handler for `APIException` exception type.
+Once we register the `OverrideAPIExceptionHandler` exception handler, it will become the default handler for the `APIException` exception type.